Herbert River

-The Herbert River is a river located in Far North Queensland, Australia.
+The Herbert River is a river in Far North Queensland, Australia.
 The southernmost of Queensland's wet tropics river systems, it was named in 1864 by George Elphinstone Dalrymple explorer, after Robert George Wyndham Herbert, the first Premier of Queensland.

 Location and features

 With its headwaters forming at an elevation of 1070 m on the Atherton Tableland, part of the Great Dividing Range west of Herberton and north of Ravenshoe, the Herbert River is formed by the confluence of the Millstream and the Wild River.
 The Herbert River flows in a generally southeastern direction through the Lumholtz National Park joined by fifteen tributaries including the Stone River and flowing past the town of Ingham.
 The Herbert River reaches its mouth where it enters the Coral Sea near Lucinda, at the southern end of the Hinchinbrook Channel, 130 km north of Townsville.
 The river descends 642 m over its 288 km course.

 The Herbert River tributaries include the Blunder, Sunday and Cameron Creeks, which all rise in the Cardwell Range and drain the northern portion of the river's catchment area, upstream of the Herbert River Falls.
 Further south the catchment is drained by the Nanyeta (Return) and Rudd Creeks, which flow out of the Great Dividing Range west of Mount Garnet and from the Forty Mile Scrub area.
 In total, the river has a catchment of 10130 km2.

 The Wallaman Falls on Stony Creek, another tributary of the Herbert, are Australia's tallest single-drop waterfall.
 Other waterfalls on the river include Herbert River Falls, Blencoe Falls and Millstream Falls.

 Heavy rainfall causes the river level and speed of flow to rise very quickly, especially in the lower flood plain areas around Ingham where rainfall of up to 600 mm over a few days may occur during peak wet season.
 Floodwater up to depths of 3 m above ground level occurs in low parts of the town, requiring the evacuation of residents and their property from low-lying areas.
 The river experienced significant flooding during the 2010–11 Queensland floods.